fangli/django-saml2-auth/README.rst

         SAML2_AUTH = {
             # REQUIRED SETTINGS

-            # Metadata is required, choose one of the options below
+            # Choose one of the options below
             'METADATA_AUTO_CONF_URL': '[The auto(dynamic) metadata configuration URL of SAML2]',
             'METADATA_LOCAL_FILE_PATH': '[The metadata configuration file path]',
             'METADATA': '[A Python dict specifying whatever local and/or remote metadata files you want]',